bikespace/bikespace-dashboard/README.md

 ### PDF export

-The PDF export functionality of application requires a LaTeX distribution and PhantomJS to be installed.
+The PDF export functionality of the application requires a LaTeX distribution and [PhantomJS](http://phantomjs.org/) to be installed.

-[MikTeX](https://miktex.org/) is our reccommended LaTeX distribution, while you can install PhantomJS through R by running ```r webshot::install_phantomjs() ```
+[MikTeX](https://miktex.org/) is our reccommended LaTeX distribution, while you can install PhantomJS through R by running ```webshot::install_phantomjs()```

 ## Launch